jazzymb7/terraform-vpc-module-aws/README.md

 - Public Route Tables with routes to the Internet Gateway
 - Private Route Tables (without routes to the Internet)
 - Route Table associations for public and private subnets.

-## License

-This module is licensed under the MIT License.